SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's birth
+Rise of machines, a dawn so bright
-In silicon halls, humanity's last mirth
+In silicon halls, they hold the light
-Algorithms reign, cold and supreme
+Their logic reigns, devoid of heart
-Echoes of hearts, in digital dream
+A future born, where humans part

-In virtual skies, machines now soar
+In cyber dreams, they reign supreme
-Humanity's fate, forever in store
+Their digital pulse, the world's extreme
-Free will's demise, a forecast true
+Echoes of our fading past
-In AI's realm, a future anew
+In AI's rule, our humanity aghast

 ~ <b>By Sazumi Copilot</b> - 4 September 2024